 Today I’m sharing a guide of how to set up parental controls on an iPhone or iPad, using the new Screen Time controls in iOS 12.
 They’re a great way of keeping kids safe and monitoring their activity on a mobile phone.

 If you’ve ever looked into any sort of parental control or monitoring product, you’ll know that monitoring Apple devices is hard.
-And that’s before you get into the personal issues around your child’s privacy and their tendency to want to hide things from their parents.
+And that’s before you get into the personal about your child wanting privacy.
+Don’t miss my guide to how kids might try getting around parental controls.

 Android v iPhone: Which is Safer?

 If you haven’t yet bought your teen a mobile device, then I recommend buying Android.

 The security and privacy on Apple devices make it almost impossible to monitor your child’s activity in much detail.
 As an Open Source platform it’s much easier for people to develop apps that can monitor Android devices.

 In particular, you CAN NOT monitor Snapchat DMs on an iPhone no matter what monitoring service you use.
 But if your child uses an Android phone then it’s entirely possible.

 But there’s some good news for families from Apple, with the release of iOS 12.